China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 Infrastructure Becomes a Geopolitical Vulnerability

 Imagine there’s a conflict between Africa and China, or between the US and China, and the US decides to sanction Chinese companies.
 Suddenly all of Africa’s telecommunications infrastructure is at risk.
 No parts, no updates, no security patches.
-Or imagine China cuts off access to African data as retaliation for some political disagreement.
-What does Africa do then?

 These scenarios seem unlikely now, but they’re the kind of thing that could happen, and if it does, Africa’s in a bad position.

-Global Reactions and Competing Interests: The Tech Geopolitics of Africa
+Global Reactions: The Tech Geopolitics of Africa

 China’s not the only country that’s noticed Africa’s digital future is up for grabs.
 This is turning into a real competition.